Trade Ally Information

 The purpose of these rebates is to encourage customers to purchase and install higher efficiency equipment, thereby reducing overall energy consumption and encouraging wise energy use.
 Residential customers can click here for program information.

-NYSEG and RG&E are offering residential natural gas customers rebates to install qualifying natural gas heating and related control equipment.
+NYSEG and RG&E are offering rebates to residential natural gas customers who install qualifying natural gas heating and related control equipment.
 This program is also available to eligible customers who build a new home and install eligible equipment.